Note: As of January 21, 2020, the Wyze Cam Pan doesn’t have person detection temporarily, but Wyze is adding it back in as soon as possible.

 Their Wyze Pan camera is the newest iteration of the indoor camera, and I must say that I’m intrigued.
 I can see on the website how the camera rotates 360 around, and I’m dying to know what’s inside.

-In this review, we’ll cover the camera’s promised features, what I thought of it, and whether it matches up with the Security Baron Necessary Features Test.
+In this Wyze Cam Pan review, we’ll cover the camera’s promised features, what I thought of it, and whether it matches up with the Security Baron Necessary Features Test.
 Let’s jump in!

-The Wyze Pan Cam offers 1080p HD video, 360 degree rotation, and infrared night vision for under $30.
+The Wyze Pan Cam offers 1080p HD video, 360 degree rotation, and infrared night vision for only $30.

 I must say that the Wyze Cam Pan seems like a really unique camera.
 It features: